 An application that has been processed by the National Registration Department will be processed, examined and scrutinised thoroughly by the ministry before it is submitted for the consideration of the Minister of Home Affairs.
-Starting 2010, the ministry has able to reduced the time to process citizenship application to one year period.
-Thus, the applicants will be informed result on application before 31 December one year after.

 2. I have been informed by the National Registration Department that I have been deprived of my citizenship status and I need to go to the Ministry of Home Affairs to apply to regain my citizenship status.
 What do I need to do?

 Those who have been deprived of their citizenship status must first obtain Malaysian permanent resident status by applying for an entry permit at the Immigration Department of Malaysia, which is subject to the conditions stipulated by the Immigration Department.
 After the entry permit application has been approved, the applicant needs to go to the National Registration Department in person to obtain a MyPR.
 After the applicant is issued a MyPR, he may go to the ministry to submit an application to regain his citizenship status under Article 18(2) of the constitution through the form provided.
 Only applications that satisfy the conditions outlined by the ministry will be considered.